Bayer shareholder warns against overpaying for Monsanto

 "Should (the price) rise further, which is to be assumed, the takeover will become increasingly unattractive," he said.

-Bayer earlier said it had made an offer to buy U.S. seeds company Monsanto for $122 per share in cash, or a total value of $62 billion (42.7 billion pounds) including debt, to create the world's biggest agricultural supplier.
+Bayer earlier said it had made an offer to buy U.S. seeds company Monsanto for $122 per share in cash, or a total value of $62 billion including debt, to create the world's biggest agricultural supplier.

 (Reporting by Ludwig Burger; Editing by Maria Sheahan)